 Universal Studios Singapore

 Whether you want to do some shopping, catch a show, enjoy a culinary experience, ride a roller coaster, or just take some unforgettable pictures, Universal Studios is the place to go.
-You can do all that while enjoying feeling like you have entered a fantasy world from your favourite Hollywood films.
-Top park attractions include Transformers: The Ride which is a thrill ride deploying 3D animation, and Battlestar Galactica: Human vs Cylon, the world’s tallest duelling roller coaster.
+You can do all that while feeling like you have entered a fantasy world from your favourite Hollywood films.
+Top park attractions include Transformers: The Ride, a thrill ride deploying 3D animation, and Battlestar Galactica: Human vs. Cylon, the world’s tallest duelling roller coaster.

 Singapore Zoo

 Is it a Zoo or a botanic oasis?
-We can’t really tell thanks to the lively nature of this expansive and interactive park.
+We can’t tell, thanks to the lively nature of this expansive and interactive park.
 While there, you can get close to orangutans, see -and try to dodge- Malaysian flying foxes, and visit the replica African village.
-Regardless of what you do try to do, you will most definitely enjoy your time being so close to nature.
+Regardless of what you try to do, you will enjoy being so close to nature.

 Night Safari

-You can’t visit the Singapore Zoo and skip on going next door to visit the Night Safari where you can ride the electric tram passing among almost 100 different animal species, including elephants and tigers.
-You can also catch the 25-minute thrilling Creatures of the Night show which is sure to entertain.
-As far as wild experiences go, you can do no better than Singapore’s Night Safari.
+You can’t visit the zoo, so go next door to see the Night Safari, where you can ride the electric tram passing among almost 100 different animal species, including elephants and tigers.
+You can also catch the 25-minute thrilling Creatures of the Night show, which will surely entertain.
+Regarding wild experiences, you can do no better than Singapore’s Night Safari.

 Lian Shan Shuang Lin Monastery

-Dating back to the year 1898 and inspired by the Xi Chang Shi temple in Fuzhou, Lian Shan Shuang Lin Monastery is one of the most beautiful historic buildings in Singapore.
-Framing the entrance are two majestic giant gates, inside, shaded pathways lead from the courtyards to the monastery’s three main halls.
+Dating back to 1898 and inspired by the Xi Chang Shi temple in Fuzhou, Lian Shan Shuang Lin Monastery is one of the most beautiful historic buildings in the country.
+Two majestic giant gates frame the entrance.
+Inside, shaded pathways lead from the courtyards to the monastery’s three main halls.
 To the left of the monastery, you will see the Cheng Huang Temple, dedicated to the Town God.
-Both the monastery and temple are about a 1km walk east of Toa Payoh MRT station.
+The monastery and temple are about a 1km walk east of Toa Payoh M.R.T. station.

 Singapore Art Museum